ezzabuzaid/Testing-Workshop/slides.md

 # New Requirement

 - Requirement <br>
-  Change the counter widget to increase based on value from the API.
+  Change the counter widget to increase based on the value from the API.

   Given user-saved "Increase By" value<br>
   When a user clicks on the "Increase Button" <br>